general terms and conditions

 You will instruct us on a matter-by-matter basis rather than on a permanent basis.
 We will not be responsible for advising you on non-legal matters (including, without limitation, business, commercial, financial, technical, insurance, accounting, broking, actuarial, environmental or information technology matters), and you will be responsible for deciding whether documents or advice prepared or reviewed by us meet your commercial objectives.
 We will not be responsible for the accuracy of any computer model’s algorithms or for any formulae in the documentation.
 We will advise you based on our interpretation of the relevant legislation, case law and practice at the time the advice is given.
 Unless we have expressly agreed to the contrary, we will not be responsible for updating our advice, even if the relevant law and practice changes thereby affecting our conclusions and even if you remain a current client in relation to any or all matters.

 4.1.
-The fees are in principle calculated per unit of ten minutes based on hourly rates that have been agreed with you, plus 6% surcharge.
+The fees are in principle calculated based on the number of hours worked, multiplied by the applicablehourly rates that have been agreed with you, plus 6% surcharge.
 We may change these rates from time to time.
 Besides the fees, any external expenses incurred by us will be charged to you.

 4.3.
 Any dispute with regard to our invoices should be notified to us within thirty days following the invoice date.
 In the absence of such notice, the invoice shall be deemed to have been accepted.